OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-social.md

+---
+title: Social
+description:
+constructorName: ShSocial
+---

-### Usage ShSocial
+### Usage
 #### Presentation
-This is the display format for the `ShSocial` constructor, designed to showcase Social Media posts.
+This is the display format for the {{ $doc.constructorName }} constructor, designed to showcase Social Media posts.
 ##### X (Twitter) embeded post

 ::ShSocial